Walk Through Historical New Orleans, Louisiana

 Organic Banana

 Check out the Organic Banana for some delicious smoothies.
 With many flavors to choose from, you will definitely go away satisfied.
 They also sell daiquiris and Abita beer.
-This is located in French Market.
-The smoothies we had were delicious.
+This is located in the French Market.
+The smoothies we had were delicious and in 2022, 3 smoothies cost us $21.00.

 Facebook - Organic Banana